 Virtual appliances (VAs) are conditional DNS forwarders in your network, forwarding public DNS queries to Umbrella, and local DNS queries to your existing local DNS servers/forwarders, respectively.

 When the VAs receive queries which match domains or subdomains of a local DNS zone (local domain), the VA forwards those queries to your local DNS server for resolution instead of Umbrella's public DNS resolvers.
 This is accomplished by defining your local domain names in the Umbrella dashboard.

 Do not set your local DNS forwarders to point to the VAs.
 It's possible to create loops in DNS in this configuration and it's not recommended or supported.
 The diagram above is meant to represent the typical flow of DNS traffic from a client and not how a local DNS forwarder should be pointed.

 - RFC1918—Non-publicly routable address spaces used only for reverse DNS on internal networks.
 All local IP address space for reverse lookups (PTR records) is covered with this entry.
 Adding in-addr.arpa reverse lookup zones is not needed.

 - .local—Any domain name with a TLD of .local.

 You have a choice of what type of identities are set to respect these internal domains:

-If you do not plan on using roaming clients, you may leave this option at the default setting (All Appliances and Devices).
+If you do not plan on using roaming clients, you may leave this option at the default setting—All Sites and All Devices.